Dramatic river rescue as man plucked from ute amid surging floodwaters near Warkworth

 Warkworth Volunteer Fire Brigade chief fire officer Devon Flewellyn said a passing motorist was about to turn back - realising the ford was impassable - when he noticed headlights in the water.

-He said they realised it was a vehicle in the water.
+He said they realised it was a vehicle in the water and raised the alarm.

 "The guy had attempted to drive across it and got swept down the river.
 He ended up in a big pool.